ctlearn-project/ctlearn/README.md

 Provide in this section the directory containing a Python file that implements the model and the module name (that is, the file name minus the .py extension) and name of the model function within the module.
 Everything in the **Model Parameters** section is directly included in the model `params`, so arbitrary configuration parameters may be passed to the provided model.

 In addition, CTLearn includes three [models](models) for gamma/hadron classification.
-CNN-RNN and Variable Input Network perform array-level classification by feeding the output of a CNN for each telescope into either a recurrent network, or a convolutional or full-connected network head, respectively.
+CNN-RNN and Variable Input Network perform array-level classification by feeding the output of a CNN for each telescope into either a recurrent network, or a convolutional or fully-connected network head, respectively.
 Single Tel classifies single telescope images using a convolutional network.
 All three models are built on a simple, configurable convolutional network called Basic.

 ### Training